tpaschalis/gophersub/roadmap.md

 ## First wishlist
 During my first brainstorming sessions, here's what I imagine a program or library that deals with subtitles be able to achieve.
-I really need to talk with other people who actually *write them* and check out *their* preferences, requirements and reality.
+I really need to talk with other people who actually *write subs* and check out *their* preferences, requirements and reality.

-Feel free to open an issue, or create a pull request for any other neat ideas.
+Feel free to open an issue, or create a pull request for anything you might want to add to the list.

 - [ ] Encode subtitles in different formats, change/preview their encoding
 - [ ] Add/Remove/Modify subtitles